MicroEJ/docs/PlatformDeveloperGuide/uiDisplay.rst

 -  ``memoryLayout`` [optional, default value is "line"]: Defines the pixels data order in memory the display device is using.
-This option concerns only the LCD with a bpp lower than 8 (see 'bpp' property).
+This option concerns only the display with a bpp lower than 8 (see 'bpp' property).
    Two modes are available: when the byte memory address is incremented, the next targeted group of pixels is the next group on the same line or the next group on same column.
 In first case, when the end of line